himanshusagar/CS537-Discussion-F22/week9/README.md

 ## XV-6 Function Call
 Each computer program uses a region of memory called the stack to enable functions to work properly.
 Hence it is crucial to understand how stack is utilized in the function call.

-Firstly, let's review some terminology about stack and registers.
-The stack register ```%esp```, always contains a pointer to the current top of the stack, wherever it is. ```%ebp``` is the base pointer for the current stack frame.
+Firstly, let's review some terminology about stack and registers. ```%esp``` is the current stack pointer, which will change any time a word or address is pushed or popped onto/off off the stack. ```%ebp``` base register is a more convenient way for the compiler to keep track of a function's parameters and local variables than using the ```%esp``` directly.

 We will take a look at how a function call works in a real program.
 The function we are going to write is the power function.
 The following is the assembly code for the complete program.